DuckshotPro/greenvoice-us/README.md

-draftraft InvoiceFlow Application
+# InvoiceFlow Application

-InvoiceFlow is a comprehensive invoice management platform that enables professional document creation, distribution, and secure financial transactions across multiple digital channels.
+InvoiceFlow is a comprehensive invoice management platform that enables professional document creation, distribution, and secure financial transactions across multiple digital channels with an integrated client payment portal.

 ## 📋 Table of Contents